 - A full spectrum of surgical procedures, including microsurgical free muscle transfer for facial reanimation

-Our clinic meets monthly on the first floor of the Wood Center in the Division of Plastic and Reconstructive Surgery.
+Our clinic meets monthly on the first floor of the Wood Center in the Division of Plastic, Reconstructive and Oral Surgery.

 Reviewed by: Scott Bartlett, MD